robotology/human-dynamics-estimation/human-viz-bridge/README.md

 - Make sure you have ROS installed on your computer.
 - if you do not have a workspace for catkin, create one following the [tutorial] (http://wiki.ros.org/catkin/Tutorials/create_a_workspace) in ros documentation;
-- move to the src folder in the catkin workspace you have created and create a ros package with the following dependencies:
+- [on Terminal 1] move to the src folder in the catkin workspace you have created and create a ros package with the following dependencies:
 ```
 catkin_create_pkg <package_name> catkin roscpp rospy message_generation std_msgs geometry_msgs sensor_msgs tf urdf
 ```